-3.5 Year Team Leads
+3.5 Heads of Year

-Year Team Leads will:
+Heads of Year will:

 - Coordinate the taking of statements (including witnesses) in conjunction with pastoral support manager. - Reprimand/sanction bullying behaviour on the first occasion (dependent on severity) - Inform pupils/parents of the consequences of any further bullying.
 This will be pupils will be subject to stage three sanctions of the school's behaviour policy.